 How does additional rent work?

 Case study 1.
 Tenant X pays $0.20 on a yearly basis for additional rent.
 Considering a premise space of 100 sf., the tenant will pay $20 per year ($.20 * 100).
-If the CAM expense for the whole year was $50, then the tenant will still owe additional $30 to the landlord.
-Instead, yearly CAM will be $10, landlord will credit $10 to the tenant ($20 – $10).
+If the CAM expense for the whole year was $50, then the tenant will still owe an additional $30 to the landlord.
+Instead, yearly CAM will be $10, the landlord will credit $10 to the tenant ($20 – $10).

 How does NNN work?